cs230-stanford/website-2018-winter/_posts/2018-02-01-tensorflow-psp.md

 <!-- #TODO: -->
 <!-- - explain `tf.data`
-  - refer to tensorflow tutorials (we won't go into all the details)
+  - refer to Tensorflow tutorials (we won't go into all the details)
 - explain shuffling
 - explain initializable iterator, why we did this (training / eval) -->